BlazZupan/ml1-notes/kernels/kernels.md

 0 \leq \alpha_i \leq C
 \]

 This is how the constraint in the dual form changes from the hard-margin to the soft-margin SVM.
 The upper bound \( C \) appears because we explicitly allow controlled margin violations in the primal.
+In the soft-margin case, the upper bound \( C \) controls how much violation of the margin is tolerated.
+If \( \alpha_i = 0 \), the corresponding point lies outside the margin and is correctly classified.
+If \( 0 < \alpha_i < C \), the point lies exactly on the margin boundary and is a support vector.
+If \( \alpha_i = C \), the point is either inside the margin or misclassified.
+Therefore, the condition \( 0 \leq \alpha_i \leq C \) reflects the balance between fitting the data and allowing margin violations when necessary.

 Therefore, to modify the code for the soft-margin SVM, we only need to change the matrix \( G \) and the vector \( h \) to reflect both lower and upper bounds: